eyqs/req/README.md

 will be split into the part before the colon and the part after the colon.
 The part before the colon must be one of these allowed parameters:

-- code: the course code, but you can use its name instead if you want;
+- code: the course code, like `CPSC 121`
-- name: the course name, but you can use its code instead if you want;
+- name: the course name, like `Models of Computation`
-- cred: the number of credits granted by the course, can be a comma-separated list for courses that grant a variable number of credits, like `3, 6`;
-- preq: the prerequisites of the course, which must be taken beforehand;
-- creq: the corequisites of the course, which must be taken with it;
-- term: the terms in which the course is offered, in a comma-separated list;
+- desc: the course description, like `Functions, derivatives, optimization...`
+- prer: the raw course prerequisites, like `Either (a) CPSC 221 or (b) ...`
+- crer: the raw course corequisites, like `All of CPSC 213, CPSC 221.`
+- preq: the parsed course prerequisites, like `CPSC 221 or (CPSC 260 and ...`
+- creq: the parsed course corequisites, like `CPSC 213 and CPSC 221
-- excl: the courses that cannot be taken for credit after the course is taken, in a comma-separated list, it's probably just a weird UBC thing;
+- excl: the courses that cannot be taken for credit after the course is taken, in a comma-separated list, like `STAT 200, STAT 203, BIOL 300, COMM 291, ...`
+- term: the terms in which the course is offered, like `2017S, 2017W`
+- cred: the number of credits granted by the course, like `3`, or even a comma-separated list for courses with variable credits, like `3, 6`

 The course code is required and everything else is optional.
-In particular, name, cred, and term currently don't do anything at all, so they're useless.
+In particular, only preq, creq, and excl are actually used in the logic, while name, desc, prer, crer, term, and cred are just shown in the hoverbox.
 Everything between two appearances of `code:` is a property of the first code.
-If the preq, creq, or excl requirements are too complicated, you can always write `more...` to remind people not to rely on hacky tacky Python scripts.

 For preq and creq, the structure of the part after the colon has to be an unambiguous, properly parenthesized boolean expression made from the codes of